What Is a Good GMAT Score?

 How to Prepare for the GMAT

-As you prepare for the GMAT—and to achieve your target score—make sure that you a lot yourself enough study time.
+As you prepare for the GMAT — and to achieve your target score — it can be a smart move to give yourself a good amount of time to study.
 You may want to begin the process as much as six months in advance of taking the test.
 Common test prep advice suggests that it may take 100 to 120 hours or more of studying and taking practice tests to adequately prepare.

-Setting a study schedule can be supremely helpful.
+Set up a study schedule.
 Start by setting up a calendar on which you schedule study dates and times to take practice tests.
-Keep the dates with yourself and resist the urge to procrastinate.
+Resist the urge to procrastinate.

 Practice tests can help you identify areas that may require extra studying.
-Be sure to practice pacing.
+They can also help you practice pacing.
 The GMAT is a timed exam, and time management is critical to finishing.

 Unofficial Scores: To Accept or Cancel?

-When you complete your test, you’ll be shown your unofficial score and given a chance to accept it or cancel.
-Prepare your answer before you sit down to take the text.
+When you complete your test, you’ll typically be shown your unofficial score right away and given a chance to accept it or cancel.
 You’ll only have two minutes to make the decision once you’re finished.
-You may, for example, cancel your score if you don’t meet a pre-set target.
+You may, for example, cancel your score if you don’t meet a preset target.

 It can also help to familiarize yourself with the application policy at your target(s) school.
 Some schools prefer to see every GMAT score, while others only request the top score.

-Even if you accept your score, you still have 72 hours to cancel it online if you change your mind.
-The good news is, if you cancel your score, you can study areas where you were weak and retake the test after 16 days.
+Even if you accept your score (you’ll get your official score in about 20 days), you still have 72 hours to cancel it online if you change your mind.
+What’s more, if you cancel your score, you can study areas where you were weak and retake the test after 16 days.

-What Schools Look At In Addition To The GMAT
+What Business Schools Look At In Addition to the GMAT

-In particular, they may be looking for signals that students have what it takes to become good managers and business leaders, examining previous accomplishments, quantifiable achievements, and progression in a chosen career path.
+In particular, they may be looking for signals that students have what it takes to become good managers and business leaders.
+They may examine previous accomplishments, quantifiable achievements, and progression in a chosen career path.

 The Takeaway